kyrylo/fast_method_source/README.md

 The goal of the project is to be able to query 50K methods in less than 15 seconds.
 Whether it's possible or not is to be determined.

-### Decrease memory consumption

-I'm not happy about the current rates.
-To be investigated.

 Licence
 -------